grcng/E-Commerce-System/README.md

 ACTIONS:

- 	Print:
  	CUSTS: All customers
    	BOOKS: All books
      	ORDERS:	All orders of user
        	SHIPPED: All shipped orders of user
 	BOOKSBYAUTHOR: All books by a specified author
   	CUSTORDERS:

-    	Order:
    	ORDER:
        	SHIP:
 	CANCEL:
 	ORDERSHOES: the user can specify size and color
   	ORDERBOOK: